Post job

 • Other Degrees, 9%

-Most fleet mechanics, 56% to be exact, major in automotive technology.
-Some other common majors for a fleet mechanic include general studies and business majors.
+You should major in automotive technology to become a fleet mechanic.
+56% of fleet mechanics major in automotive technology.
+Other common majors for a fleet mechanic include general studies and business.

 coursera